WoltLab/docs.woltlab.com/docs/php_database-access.md

 `$map` is a one-dimensional array where each `exampleID` value maps to the corresponding `userID` value.

-{% include callout.html content="If there are multiple entries for a certain `exampleID` value with different `userID` values, the existing entry in the array will be overwritten and contain the last read value from the database table.
-Therefore, this method should generally only be used for unique combinations." type="warning" %}
+!!! warning "If there are multiple entries for a certain `exampleID` value with different `userID` values, the existing entry in the array will be overwritten and contain the last read value from the database table.
+Therefore, this method should generally only be used for unique combinations."

 If you do not have a combination of columns with unique pairs of values, but you want to get a list of `userID` values with the same `exampleID`, you can set the third parameter of `fetchMap()` to `false` and get a list: